chaunceyt/migration-to-kubernetes/README.md

 # Notes

-I'm on a team responsible for migrating to a new CI environment.
+I am on a team responsible for migrating to a new CI environment.
 My role on this team is "lead cluster administrator" being responsible for the installation and setup of the final production environment and day to day management of the environment.
 My current title within the company is "Software Architect".

 I am treating my notes as a JIRA ticket created and assigned to me.